miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 The `model.py` file contains the code for training and saving the convolution neural network.
 The file shows the pipeline that was used for training and validating the model.
 It uses the following python classes:

-* `tools/data_provider.py` which provides the training and test data from data sets defined in parameters.py
+* `tools/data_provider.py` which provides the training and test data from data sets
 * `tools/data_generator.py` which generates additional data by adjusting image brightness, flips the images, creates image transformation and applies strips of different shadows to the the image
-* `tools/data_preprocessor.py` which resizes and crops the images
+* `tools/data_preprocessor.py` which re-sizes and crops the images
 * `tools/network.py` which contains convolutional neural network definition

 ### Model Architecture and Training Strategy